VUEngine/vuengine.github.io/documentation/tutorial/pong-disk.md

 Create a _source/Actors/Disk_ folder and in it _Disk.h_ and _Disk.c_.

-To make the disk to move, we override the `ready` method and implement the necessary logic there, making the direction of the movement random each time the disk is ready:
+To make the disk to move, we override the `ready` method:

 ```cpp
 #include <Actor.h>